 1.9: Purpose of the Study

 The election of this topic was to focus on the effectiveness of asset and liability management on the business of the banking system.
 Banks try to throw light on the approach of asset liability management so that the emerging risks can be handled in order to maintain the cash flow effectively.
 The research aims to study the importance of asset liability management in helping the Ghanaian banking system.
 The study has been conducted to know the cash inflows and cash outflows in the Ghanaian Banking system and how assets and liabilities can be helpful in controlling the flow of cash.
 Asset liability management has been applied as a method to relate the assets and liabilities on the basis of expected rates of return and their pattern for expected maturity.
-Asset liability management can help in adjusting their liability in order to meet demands of loans, need of liquidity and safety requirements effectively.
+Asset liability management can help in adjusting their liability in order to meet demands of loans, need of liquidity and safety requirements effectively (MyAssignmenthelp.com, n.d.).

 1.1.0: Background of Banks